 1. Start with you.
 The first thing you will need to do is to determine exactly which dialect(s) you’ll want to learn.
 Perhaps your agent keeps sending you in for roles for Chinese businessmen, or Serbian immigrants, or Saudi Arabian royalty.
-If there is a pattern you see emerging in the roles you are going out for, I advise you start your quest there.
-If you aren’t sure which accent will be the most marketable for you to acquire, find someone who is experienced with something called “dialect fitting,” which approaches accent acquisition as an extension of your overall actor branding package.
-They can help you determine exactly which version of which accents will best suit the majority of characters in your wheelhouse, which can save you time, money, and frustration.
+If there is a pattern you see emerging, start your quest there.
+If you aren’t sure which accent will be the most marketable, find someone who is experienced in “dialect fitting,” which approaches accent acquisition as an extension of your overall brand.
+They can help you determine exactly what will best suit your wheelhouse, which can save time, money, and frustration.

-2. Do some research.
-Once you know the exact accent you’d like to start with, hit the Internet to begin gathering video and audio samples of native speakers who use this accent.
-YouTube and Pinterest are great places to start this research, but you’ll find many other resources along the way.
-I suggest gathering around a dozen samples you think are in the ballpark and have them standing by.
+2. Do your research.
+Once you know the exact accent you’d like to start with, hit the internet to begin gathering video and audio samples of native speakers who use this accent.
+YouTube and TikTok are great places to start this research, but you’ll find many other resources along the way.
+Gather around a dozen samples you think are in the ballpark and have them standing by.

 3. Get an introduction.
-The next step is one that you can skip if funding your accent training is not something you are concerned with, but if you are on a tight budget, you may want to invest $25 or so on a quality accent lesson MP3 recording.
-While not every accent is available in the marketplace, more are arriving all of the time.
-Not all recorded lessons are created equal (buyers beware!), nor can an MP3 lesson take a beginner all the way to a performance quality accent, but nevertheless the right pre-recorded lessons can be a great jumping off point.
-Another way to gain an introduction to accents is to take a group course or intensive workshop with a qualified professional either on line or in person.
+The next step is one that you can skip if funding your accent training is not something you are concerned with—but if you are on a tight budget, you may want to invest in a quality pre-recorded accent lesson class.
+Another way to gain an introduction to accents is to take a group course or intensive workshop with a qualified professional either online or in person.

-Simply find a quiet place and use your smartphone to record yourself reading aloud from one of the passages.
-Be sure to use the same passage when you record in your own accent as when you record your best attempt at the target accent.
-Send your coach those MP3 files along with a copy of your diagnostic passage and any accent samples you found online so that they can get a good feel for exactly where you are right now in the process and precisely where you wish to head.
-Starting your working relationship with your dialect coach in this way will help you reach your goal of acquiring a performance quality accent as efficiently as possible.
+Find a quiet place and use your smartphone to record yourself reading aloud.
+Be sure to use the same passage with your own accent and the target accent.
+Send your coach those recordings along with accent samples you found online so that they can get a good feel for exactly where you are in the process and precisely where you wish to head.